-Many times our patients are unsure if their problem is actually urgent and a 24hr dental emergency.
-Our general advice is: if you’ve got a toothache you’re in pain, it’s a dental emergency!
+Often our patients are unsure if their problem is actually urgent and a 24hr dental emergency.
+Our general advice is: if you’ve got a toothache and you’re in pain, it’s a dental emergency!
 Give us a call straight away.

-Even superficial and small dental emergencies injury can affect the tissues inside the teeth.
+Even superficial and small dental emergency can affect the tissues inside the teeth.
 Quick treatment will improve the odds of saving injured teeth.

-A sports injury with structural damage to the tooth, even if you aren’t in much pain, is an emergency.
+A sports injury with structural damage to the tooth, even if you aren’t in much pain, is still considered an emergency.
 Chips and fractures can affect the living tissue inside the tooth, which will cause you more problems in the future.

 Our emergency dentists in Brisbane can prevent damage.
 The same applies to lost fillings and crowns.
 Even if there are no symptoms, the tooth has lost its support and it could become weaker.
 If pieces break off or crumble, you will need more extensive dental treatment.